ScherreyDavid/Amazon-DynamoDB-Building-a-Severless-Web-Application/README.md

-# Amazon DynamoDB Building a Serverless Web Application
+# Developed a Severless Web Application with Amazon DynamoDB

 Developed a serverless music application, I utilized Amazon DynamoDB, AWS Lambda, and Amazon API Gateway to build the application's backend, while hosting the front-end website on Amazon S3.
 The application allowed users to view and manage music albums in the database